Porges/ways-to-play/src/games/liars-dice/liars-dice.md

 >
 > 1916?: https://archive.org/details/in.ernet.dli.2015.150016/page/n159/mode/2up?q=%22liar+dice%22 No!
 This is 1961, and the book is incorrectly printed!

-The earliest reference to the game I have found is from 1934, when the game appeared in the famous American [Harry’s New York Bar](https://en.wikipedia.org/wiki/Harry%27s_New_York_Bar) in Paris.
+The earliest reference to the game I have found is from 1934, when the game was being played in the famous American [Harry’s New York Bar](https://en.wikipedia.org/wiki/Harry%27s_New_York_Bar) in Paris.
 At this time it was already described as a game that had “long […] been popular in the Far East”.[@AmericanBarsInParis] In this version it is described as a game for two players, played with poker dice.

 > [!todo]
 >